Why am i an actress?

 When I turned 16 my then mentor told me that England was where I could get world class acting training, and that was it!
 I packed my suitcases and got on the plane on my own even though I didn't speak a word of English

-Fast forward 28 years, I am proud to say that I have been a working actress for more than two decades in TV, Film and Theatre.
-I really feel that acting is in my blood after all this time, it’s a true part of who I am, and I’m truly grateful for all the support, guidance and love that I have received over the years from my family, friends and colleagues.
+Fast forward 30 years, I am proud to say that I have been a working actress for over two decades in TV, Film and Theatre.
+I really feel that acting is in my blood after all this time, it’s a big part of who I am, and I’m truly grateful for all the support, guidance and love that I have received over the years from my family, friends and colleagues.

 At the beginning of my career, I simply wanted to become a "famous" actor.
 Now I understand that it’s always